 There has been a lot of talk recently about how web design is losing its creativity.
 That us designers are just reverting to the latest layout trend.
 They call it “The Dribbblisation of Design”.
 In many cases I believe this to be true.
 It’s a tried and true formula that conforms to the ideal User Experience (UX), but also makes for a rather beautiful design, so why not use it?
 I won’t deny that it has its place in the web design world (*cough* startups *cough*), but it is no longer unique, and therefore, not interesting.
 So when we made the decision to design a[nother] new website for Macropod, I didn’t want to churn out the regular design order.

 I really like Dribbble.
 I’ve said it before and I’ll say it again, though it feels like a designer’s dirty little secret.
 Dribbble.
 It was, and is meant to be a place for the design community to share and give helpful feedback, but now it has a reputation as being the place to show off designs that don’t do much more than look pretty.
+My friend, who runs 7Elemenets (check out 7Elements in Miami if you’re ever around – he’s a friendly guy) pretty much agrees with me 100% on this.
 Take the notorious weather app dilemma for instance.
 They’re all beautiful, but it’s a lot of designers making variations of another’s idea.

 That is the danger of browsing Dribbble.
 It can sometimes (if not always) lead to a generic looking design.
 It was almost inevitable that we’d end up with the video background, the hamburger menu and the barely-any-content homepage.
 Dribbble provides endless visual inspiration, but it rarely pushes the boundaries of web design.